WHO: All full-time faculty are eligible - all genders, races/ethnicity, disciplines.

 We have created a short video to demonstrate what the “daily questionnaire” would involve so there are no surprises.

 The information you provide will remain absolutely confidential.
 Any identifying information provided would be de-identified during data processing.
 While we require you to provide an institutional email address in order to verify your eligibility on the first page of the baseline, you will have the option of providing an alternative email address to receive your daily reminders and other study materials.
 If you provide an alternative email, your institutional email address will be deleted within 24 hours.

 In addition to forwarding science (!), as a token of our appreciation for the time and effort, the first 150 participants will receive an Amazon gift card.
 The amount will be based on the level of participation, up to $50.

-If you are a UMass Lowell faculty member, you will be entered in to a Lottery for an expense covered prime "Chair" parking spot in lot of your choosing for 2019-2020! (one on North & one on South).
+If you are a UMass Lowell faculty member, you will be entered in to a Lottery for an expense covered prime "Chair" parking spot in lot of your choosing for 2020-2021!
 Number of entry tickets is based on participation rate.

 To date, most data is either qualitative in nature and/or asks individuals to retrospectively report their experiences at a single time point.
 Given that microaggressions are by definition, “everyday, common verbal, non-verbal, and/or environmental snubs/insults” and whose theorized impact is a function of their “cumulative impact”, it is critical to model them as such.